8-marcelosantos-8/Marcelo-Biker-Dev/README.md

-## Hi, I'm Marcelo Santos, founder and general manager of Chambertran Solutions, a technical services contractor company.
-At Chambertran I was also principal field service engineer and along 10 years had been working on many international projects for the "oil & gas" industry.
+### Hi, I'm Marcelo Santos, founder and general manager of Chambertran Solutions, a technical services contractor company.
+At Chambertran I was also principal field service engineer and along 10 years worked on many international projects for the "oil & gas" industry.
 But this is past...

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/marcelobikerdev/)](https://www.linkedin.com/in/marcelobikerdev/)